Age Verification and Indexing for Alcohol Brands

 What’s more, entering any internal page on an alcohol brand’s website will also require age verification, meaning search spiders may think that every page on your site is the age verification page.

 This can effectively mean that none of your pages will be indexed by Google and therefore will not appear in the search results.

 How to Serve Age Verification

-There are various methods of serving age verification which are great from user perspective but risky or catastrophic from an SEO perspective.
+There are various methods of serving age verification that are great from a user perspective but risky or catastrophic from an SEO perspective.

 302 redirects is another seemingly sensible option whereby users are temporarily redirected to a separate age verification page and then sent to the content.
 This makes sense to users, but to search bots, only the age verification page can be seen.

 Susan Mowska of Google gave the best answer on how to serve age verification in a Google Groups thread.
 She said:

 You may also be interested in the newest alcohol advertising AdWords policy change.